Cyclomatic number

 This graph has cyclomatic number r = 2 because it can be made into a tree by removing two edges, for instance the edges 1–2 and 2–3, but removing any one edge leaves a cycle in the graph.

 In graph theory, a branch of mathematics, the cyclomatic number, circuit rank, cycle rank, corank or nullity of an undirected graph is the minimum number of edges that must be removed from the graph to break all its cycles, making it into a tree or forest.

+The concept was introduced and called the cyclomatic number by Gustav Kirchhoff.

 Formula

 The cyclomatic number of a graph equals the number of independent cycles in the graph, the size of a cycle basis.
 Unlike the corresponding feedback arc set problem for directed graphs, the cyclomatic number r is easily computed using the formula: